Atry/timers-and-clocks/README.md

-# Getting Started with Create React App
+# Countdown Timers and World Clocks

+A simple toy SPA including two tools: Countdown Timers and World Clocks.
+It is deployed to https://atry.github.io/timers-and-clocks/ via GitHub Actions.

+## Tech Stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In addition, the following libraries are used:

+- [MUI](https://mui.com/) is used for UI components;
+- [usehooks-ts](https://usehooks-ts.com/) is used to create React hooks.
+- [TanStack Query](https://tanstack.com/query/v4) is used to call RESTful APIs.
+- [Nock](https://github.com/nock/nock) is used for recording and replaying fixtures in tests.

 ## Available Scripts